intel/neural-compressor/docs/source/3x/PT_WeightOnlyQuant.md

 - *quant_lm_head* defaults to False.
 This means that, except for transformer blocks, the last layer in transformer models will not be quantized by default.
 The last layer may be named "lm_head", "output_layer" or "embed_out".
 - Only RTN and GPTQ support double quant.

+> [!TIP]
+> If you are working on a client machine, we highly recommend installing [numba](https://numba.readthedocs.io/en/stable/user/installing.html) and [tbb](https://pypi.org/project/tbb/#files) to speed up the packing process.
+You can do this with `pip install numba tbb`.

 #### RTN

 |  rtn_args  | comments |                                 default value                            |